Questions to Ask When Looking for a CPA

 They have the ability to reconcile cash accounts and provide accurate accounts receivable and payable reports.
 You may also generate a full set of financial statements for monthly reporting purposes.

-The biggest difference between Xendoo and Bench is the software used to do your bookkeeping and accounting.
+The biggest difference between xendoo and Bench is the software used to do your bookkeeping and accounting.

-Xendoo works with both Quickbooks Online and Xero.
+xendoo works with both Quickbooks Online and Xero.
 The biggest advantage of these two programs is that you own the software.
 Working with Quickbooks Online and Xero, you will always have access to your financial records, no matter who does your bookkeeping.

 Bench only uses its proprietary software, which does not integrate with any other accounting programs.
 If you ever need to leave Bench, your records will not go with you and your financial history will have to be rebuilt.
 If you want to be able to hold onto your data, Bench may not be the best choice for your business.